What Is Package Management?

 Package management reduces the friction between different functions within DevOps, and the process of delivering from developer to customer is accelerated.

 A single source of truth for your software assets.
-All your packages, in any format, in one location and accessible across the organization.
+All your packages, in any format, are in one location and accessible across the organization.
 Cloudsmith is package management the way it should be done, supporting modern DevOps practices and accelerating software delivery pipelines.

 Cloudsmith provides well-defined controls (such as Role-Based Access Controls) for getting packages in and out, as well as controlling promotions, rollbacks, and deployments; so you can lock down who can do what, where, and when.